INFORMATION

 Witch Hazel- Natural astringent and anti-inflammatory for all skin types.
 Has 14% alcohol content.

-Lotions and Creams- Essential oils can be added into any Lotion or Cream that you like to use, preferably compounded from natural substances. |
+Lotions and Creams- Essential oils can be added into any Lotion or Cream that you like to use, preferably compounded from natural substances.

-Essential Oil Ideas
+ssential Oil Ideas

-2. Add 4 to 8 drops of any essential oil to an Aroma Brass (or ceramic) ring placed on a light bulb.
+2. Add 4 to 8 drops of any essential oil to an Aroma Brass (or ceramic) ring placed on a cold light bulb.
 It will diffuse into the air whenever the light is turned on.

 4. Make your own scented potpourri.
 Add 4 to 8 drops of Essential Oil and a teaspoon of witch hazel to a one-ounce spray bottle filled with distilled water.
 Spray over the potpourri mix and enjoy the aroma.